Other support options

 A disability supplement is granted based on an individual assessment and is not linked to SPS.
 That means that even if you have been granted SPS, you are not automatically entitled to a disability supplement.

-As mentioned under the item ‘Exemption’, DTU’s deadlines and the State Educational Grant and Loan Scheme’s study activity rules are not the same.
-If DTU grants you an exemption to take fewer ECTS points per semester, this may mean that you do not meet the study activity requirement for continuing to receive SU (and disability supplement).
-Therefore, it may be a good idea also to plan your financial circumstances when planning your studies.
+As mentioned under the section ‘Exemption and special arrangements’, DTU’s deadlines and the SU study activity rules are not the same.
+If DTU grants you an exemption to take fewer ECTS credits per semester, this may mean that you do not meet the study activity requirement for continuing to receive SU (and disability supplement).
+Therefore, it may be a good idea also to plan your financial situation when planning your studies.

 As a student at DTU, there will be times when it will be relevant and/or necessary to contact one or more of our various guidance services.